 Harper said the minute fair employees knocked down their rides and booths -- at midnight on July 4 -- racing crews began working for 18 hours a day to get the dirt track safe.
 Crews had less than two weeks this year to get the grounds ready.

 Other changes that will be carried into 2019 include having fewer horses on the grounds, about 350 fewer this year.

 The changes do come at a loss for the DMTC -- additional spending on safety measures and loss of racing days add up to about $5 million this year.
 But Harper says horse safety is their number one priority.

 "If it was $20 million it would be worth it.
 I think the number one issue for us is safety -- safety for horse, that makes safety for riders," he said.
 "We’re not driven by profit, right now were driven by safety and were going to keep it that way as long as I’m here."

-Behind the scenes, the workers who prepare the horses for raceday say there's no one more worried for the horses' safety than them, and they do their best to take good care of them.
+Behind the scenes, the workers who prepare the horses for raceday say there is no one more worried for the horses' safety than they are.

-And for those that thing hosr racing should be banished all together, "Those people have no clue what we do with horseracing.
+To the ones that think horse racing should be banished all together, caretaker Leandro Mora says, "Those people have no clue what we do with horseracing.
 We treat our racehorses like our own kids.
-We love them," horse caretaker Leandro Mora said.
+We love them."